 Laughing, Denny sat back and refilled his glass, topping off the President's while he was at it.
 "There are wizards who dislike wizards.
 Some of their own are on our side.
 They won't expect that, though they'll have quite the rude awakening when they realise the weapons that destroyed them so easily were made by magic.
 They think we're using nuclear power, of all things."

 I'd rather that be a last resort, to be honest, Henry told him with a mental flinch.

 You scare me.

 "When you call the UN," Denny went on when the others remained silent.
-"You'll have to neutralize India and Japan.
-The Prime Minister of India is a wizard, and he'll be unlikely to join us.
+"You'll have to neutralise India and Japan.
+The Prime Minister of India is a wizard, and he's unlikely to join us.
 Likewise, the Minister of Japan's supports are almost all wizards.
 He's a puppet for them.
-Also, France will natter about until they declare indecision."
+Also, France will only dither until they declare neutrality."